 Port Ellen is a popular yacht destination with approximately 1600 visiting yachts per season.
 Information for yachts intending to use the Port Ellen Marina pontoons is available at Port Ellen Marina web page.

 Cruise ships under 100m (South berth) or 80m (North berth) in length with a maximum draft of 4.3m can be accommodated on the finger pier - subject to its not being required for the lifeline ferry service or occupied by any vessel providing grain deliveries for the island's distilleries, and subject to CMAL NTM No. SN/04 Safe Speed and Under Keel Clearance When Navigating CMAL Harbours.
 Cruise vessels are requested not to anchor in the approaches to the ferry berth.
 Cruise Vessels are advised to check the following link for all Notice to Mariners: CMAL Notice to Mariners.

 Cruise Ship Tenders

-As Port Ellen is an ISPS compliant port all tenders should land at the fixed steps which are alongside the Marina
+As Port Ellen is an ISPS compliant port, all tenders should land at the fixed steps which are situated alongside the Marina

 Approximately 100 commercial vessels attend the port each year.
 The finger pier can accommodate vessels up to 100m (South berth) or 80m (North berth) with a maximum draft of 4.3m.
 The quay wall beyond the pier can accommodate vessels of approximately 35m in length, with a draft of 3m.
 Vessels are requested not to anchor in the approaches to the ferry berth.
 Vessels are advised to check the CMAL website for all NTMs, including the four Standing NTMs.